-This practical module builds upon key skills acquired in the Sound Engineering and Music Production, Mastering Music, and Sound Design, ADR and Foley modules at Level 5 and explores the complex technical and creative post-production processes involved in ‘dubbing’ or ‘mixing’ sound and music for film and TV.
+This practical module builds upon key skills acquired in the Sound Engineering and Music Production, Mastering Music, and Sound Design, ADR and Foley modules and explores the complex technical and creative post-production processes involved in ‘dubbing’ or ‘mixing’ sound and music for film and TV.

 In this independent, project-driven, module, you have the opportunity to pursue your own enthusiasms and specialisms.
 This will usually take the form of a portfolio of creative work or a written research project.

 This module aims to build significantly upon the theoretical knowledge acquired at Level 4 in Virtual Studio Technologies and Fundamentals of Acoustics, and practical studio experience gained throughout the BA thus far.

 Delivered with input from one of our industry partners, the module explores the industrial approaches and methodologies involved in the research, planning, design, technical specification and ultimate construction of professional hybrid studios.